 Sound familiar?
 Bark scorpions, like humans, have the same birth cycle!

-5. A female scorpion typically gives birth to 25-35 young at a time.
+5. A female bark scorpion typically gives birth to 25-35 offspring at a time.

-Unlike humans, female Bark Scorpions can give birth to over 20 offspring.
-The females are fascinating, but knowing that they birth so many baby scorpions at once can be a major problem if their birthing place is inside your home.
+Unlike humans, female bark scorpions can give birth to over 20 offspring.
+The females are fascinating, but knowing that they birth so many baby scorpions at once can be a major problem if it takes place inside your home.
 There are horror stories about scorpions in Arizona apartments and homes – don’t fall prey to unwanted roommates!

-6. Baby scorpions remain with their mother for up to 3 weeks.
+6. Baby bark scorpions remain with their mother for up to 3 weeks.